-III: Definition of default and curing
+Definition of default and curing

-The Company considers a financial instrument or lease defaulted and stage 3 (credit-impaired) for ECL calculations in all cases when the borrower becomes more than 90 days past due on its contractual payments.
+The Company considers a financial instrument or lease defaulted/ credit impaired and previously under stage 3 (credit-impaired) for ECL calculations in all cases when the borrower becomes more than 90 days past due on its contractual payments.

 As part of a qualitative assessment of whether a customer is default, the Company also considered a variety of instances that may indicate unlikeliness to pay.
-When such events occur, the Company considers whether the event should result in treating the customer as default and therefore assessed as stage 3 for ECL calculations or whether Stage 2 is appropriate.
+When such events occur, the Company considers whether the event should result in treating the customer as default and therefore individually assessed for ECL calculations.
 Such events include: